 This granola immediately became my favorite and I keep making it every week.
-It’s vegan and it has no refined sugar, so you can enjoy it guilt free.
+It’s vegan and it has no refined sugar, so you can enjoy it guilt-free.
 If you’re a Pecan nuts lover, you’re going to love this combo with chocolate in addition to the crunchiness of oats.
-You only need 6 ingredients and less than half hour to enjoy this delicious granola!
+You only need 6 ingredients and less than a half-hour to enjoy this delicious granola!

 I even decided to try oat cookies with a layer of chocolate on top.
-This defeat the healthy side of oat cookies but I actually really like them now!
+This defeats the healthy side of oat cookies but I actually really like them now!